-(a) Lined and signed bicycle routes where on-street parking that occupies the area lined and signed for bicycles is permitted; and,

-- (b) Painted decals ("sharrows") within widened travel lanes to indicate designed joint use of the travel lane by motorists and cyclists. - 8.8.9.4.4 Notwithstanding the classifications on Schedule "B" Columbus Transportation Plan, or any policy of this Plan to the contrary, the City may accommodate on-road cycling routes on lands where on-road cycling lanes are identified and vice-versa or as Class I Trails, without an amendment to this Plan, if it is determined that it is in the best interest of the City to do so.
+- (a) Lined and signed bicycle routes where on-street parking that occupies the area lined and signed for bicycles is permitted; and, - (b) Painted decals ("sharrows") within widened travel lanes to indicate designed joint use of the travel lane by motorists and cyclists. - 8.8.9.4.4 Notwithstanding the classifications on Schedule "B" Columbus Transportation Plan, or any policy of this Plan to the contrary, the City may accommodate on-road cycling routes on lands where on-road cycling lanes are identified and vice-versa or as Class I Trails, without an amendment to this Plan, if it is determined that it is in the best interest of the City to do so, having regard for, but not necessarily limited to, the quantity of intersecting driveways, available boulevard space, on-street parking, adjacent land use and road operating speed.